 Ectoparasites, parasites that live on the outside of your snake’s body, can also lead to problems shedding.
 Snakes that are infested with mites or ticks often struggle with dysecdysis as one of their symptoms.

 Dysecdysis can also, in rarer circumstances, indicate the presence of an underlying disease or health condition.
 For example, dysecdysis can be a symptom of inclusion body disease in boas and pythons, according to the American Society for Microbiology.

 Symptoms of Retained Eye Caps

 Start by checking the shed skin itself.
 At the head end, you should notice two clear, circular scales where the eye caps would be.

 No sign of the eye caps anywhere would suggest that your snake has retained them.
 Examine your snake’s eyes, paying attention to:

 - The texture of the eye.
-The eye should appear round and plump.
-Any dimpling or wrinkles on the surface may indicate the presence of old eye caps.
+The eyes should appear round and plump.
+Look for any dimpling or wrinkles on the surface area.

 - The color of the eye.
-If your snake has retained eye caps, his eyes may look grey and foggy.
-Retained eye caps have an opaque sheen to them; healthy eyes are dark and clear looking.
+If your snake has retained eye caps, its eyes may look grey and foggy.
+Retained eye caps have an opaque sheen to them, while healthy eyes are dark and clear-looking.

 - The scales around the eye.
-A retained eye cap may be accompanied by dried skin in the groove between the eye and the surrounding area.
+Retained eye caps may be accompanied by dried skin in the groove between the eye and the surrounding area.

 How to Remove Your Snake’s Stuck Eye Caps